drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 ### c) Input voltage and current noise densities and the impedance bandwidth tradeoff.

-As we discussed in the introduction, noise at the input to an op amp is described in terms of (a) its input voltage noise density e<sub>n</sub> (V/√Hz) and (b) its input current noise density i<sub>n</sub> (A/√Hz).
+As we discussed in the introduction, noise at the input to an Op Amp is described in terms of (a) its input voltage noise density e<sub>n</sub> (V/√Hz) and (b) its input current noise density i<sub>n</sub> (A/√Hz).
 We discussed this in the introduction.

 Let's see how this works for the ADA4510.
-This is an OP AMP designed for high precision and high input impedance.
+This is an Op Amp designed for high precision and high input impedance.
 The datasheet (Rev 0 is dated 7/2023), lists e<sub>n</sub> ~ 5nV/√Hz and i<sub>n</sub> ~ 4fA/√Hz.
 With current noise density in the range of single digit fA/√Hz, our impedance threshold for current noise is 1Mohm, But the noise is still small.